SpinalHDL/VexRiscv/README.md

 - There are very few fixed things.
 Nearly everything is plugin based.
 The PC manager is a plugin, the register file is a plugin, the hazard controller is a plugin, ...
 - There is an automatic a tool which allows plugins to insert data in the pipeline at a given stage, and allows other plugins to read it in another stage through automatic pipelining.
-- There is an service system which provides a very dynamic framework.
+- There is a service system which provides a very dynamic framework.
 For instance, a plugin could provide an exception service which can then be used by other plugins to emit exceptions from the pipeline.

 There is a gitter channel for all questions about VexRiscv :<br>
 [![Gitter](https://badges.gitter.im/SpinalHDL/VexRiscv.svg)](https://gitter.im/SpinalHDL/VexRiscv?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)